marklauter/interpreter-redux/README.md

     }
 ```
 - 20 FEB 2024 - Fixed issue with regex patterns that caused false matches by adding noncapturing groups.
 This obviously impacts performance, but working code is better than fast broken code I guess.
+- 22 FEB 2024 - Created a new repo for a parser combinator probject called Kryptonite.
+So I think interpreter-redux is complete.
+The something resembling Lexi the lexer might live on in Kryptonite.  https://github.com/marklauter/kryptonite